Hayward black hole heat engine efficiency in anti-de Sitter space: Introduction

 The remainder of this paper is organized as follows.
-In Sec.\ref{sec:1}, we review thermodynamic properties of the Hayward-AdS black hole in the extended phase space.
-In Sec.\ref{sec:2}, we investigate the heat engine efficiency of the Hayward-AdS black hole, and obtain the relationship between efficiency and entropy(pressure).
-In Sec.\ref{sec:3}, we compare the heat engine efficiency of the Hayward-AdS black hole with the Bardeen-AdS black hole.
-In Sec.\ref{sec:4}, ends up with some conclusions.
+In Sec.\ref{sec1}, we review the thermodynamic properties of the HAdS BH in the extended phase space.
+In Sec.\ref{sec2}, we investigate the heat engine efficiency of this BH.
+In Sec.\ref{sec3}, we compare the heat engine efficiency of the HAdS BH with the BAdS BH.
+Sec.\ref{sec4}, it ends up with some conclusions.